 DJ Shadow Used Turntable Pitch Control To Layer Samples on “Entroducing…..”

-DJ Shadow’s objective was simple when he started working on his 1996 debut Entroducing…..“I definitely set out to do an entirely 100% sample-based album,” he told Keyboard magazine in 1997.
+DJ Shadow’s objective was simple when he started working on his 1996 debut Entroducing…..“I definitely set out to do an entirely 100% sample-based album,” he told Keyboard Magazine in 1997.
 “That was my mission.”

 By the time Entroducing….. was complete, Shadow’s simple initial goal of making an entire album out of samples had resulted in a landmark work that would help shape the future of sample-based music.
-Though he couldn’t have imagined his first album would be a key influence during the making of Radiohead’s seminal album OK Computer just a short time later, Entroducing….. broke new ground in the sample-based genre at while wowing countless critics and respected musicians in the process.
+Though he couldn’t have imagined his first album would be a key influence during the making of Radiohead’s seminal album OK Computer just a short time later, Entroducing….. broke new ground in the sample-based genre while wowing countless critics and respected musicians in the process.

 “You were getting just a completely different way of looking at music, almost this collage of mistakes that in itself makes something so right.”

 Released in mid-September of 1996 and receiving almost universal acclaim in major publications like The Guardian, Playboy, and Rolling Stone, the album rode the fine line of impressing sampling enthusiasts while being accessible to those unfamiliar with the genre.
-In a rave review Entertainment Weekly compared Shadow’s efforts to, “a surreal film soundtrack on which jazz, classical, and jungle fragments are artfully blended with turntable tricks and dialogue snippets,” crediting him with an album that the album took “hip-hop into the next dimension.”
+In a rave review Entertainment Weekly compared Shadow’s efforts to, “a surreal film soundtrack on which jazz, classical, and jungle fragments are artfully blended with turntable tricks and dialogue snippets,” crediting him with making an album that took “hip-hop into the next dimension.”

 As is often the case with production pioneers, Shadow relished the limitations of the equipment he had at his disposal.
 Part of the allure of making Entroducing….. was trying to capture beautiful, messy, and primitive early days of sampling.
 “When Public Enemy and others were taking these moments and amplifying the noise component rather than the musical component, you were getting just a completely different way of looking at music,” he told NPR in 2012.
 “Almost this collage of mistakes that in itself makes something so right.
 I thought that was a brilliant moment in music.”